 If you are a refugee and need help, click here for more information.

 “The journey was so hard.
 The sun was very hot and we had trouble finding food and water.
 Our uncle decided to turn back but we continued on because we wanted to go to school.”

 Kenyi, 17, is among more than 5,000 unaccompanied South Sudanese refugee children who have arrived in Uganda

-Inside South Sudan, nearly two million people are displaced while outside the country there are now over two million South Sudanese refugees, mainly in Ethiopia, Sudan, and Uganda.
-Many fear imminent attack or struggle with food insecurity.
+Inside South Sudan, around two million people are displaced while outside the country there are now over two million South Sudanese refugees – making it the largest refugee population in the region - mainly hosted in Ethiopia, Sudan, and Uganda.
+Many live in precarious conditions, exacerbated by the COVID-19 pandemic and the looming drought and food insecurity.

 To find the latest figures, please visit our Data Portal.
 You can also read the latest external updates on our Global Focus page.